-Funeral held for slain Chicago Police Officer John Rivera
+Funeral held for slain Chicago police Officer John Rivera

 Sharing the beautiful & heartfelt tribute Officer Nate Smith (below) paid to his partner, his friend and his Brother Officer John Rivera (also pictured below with a hot dog bun in his pocket).
 This is how Officer Smith wants his Brother to be remembered 💙 pic.twitter.com/6va8uUVq8m— Chicago PD 14th Dist (@ChicagoCAPS14) March 29, 2019

+"He knew when he was 16 he told me he wanted to go on the job," Gatton said of Rivera's long held dream of being a Chicago police officer.

 "He represents everything that we have in our community.
-I can only feel for his family and his mother," said neighbor Patricia Aguilera.
+I can only feel for his family and his mother," said Patricia Aguilera, another neighbor.

-The Funeral Mass is taking place at the Church of the Annunciata, located at 11128 S. Avenue G, Chicago.